overthq/Move/README.md

 # Move

-Transportation ticketing app.
+Move is an app used to manage payments related to public transportation.

 ## Motivation

 This service is being developed to be a solution that enhances the public transportation scene in Nigeria.
+However, the goal is to make it easily adaptable in any part of the world.

+## Project Phase

+This project is currently being developed as an MVP.
+Changes are being made iteratively, so feel free to make (constructive) suggestions.

 ## Installation and Setup